Kina Grannis: Stairwells (2010)

 Stairwells was released on February 23, 2010, and included many original songs already appearing on YouTube, as well as three previously unreleased songs: "World in Front of Me", "In Your Arms", and "Mr. Sun".
 Stairwells debuted at No. 139 on the Billboard 200, No. 5 on the Billboard Top Internet Albums chart, No. 2 on the Billboard Heatseekers chart, and No. 18 on the Billboard Independent Albums chart.
 The location of her release party for Stairwells, the Dakota Lounge in Santa Monica, was the subject of an article in the Orange Country Register because the venue enabled her to show her gratitude to her fans.
 On March 13, 2010, her single "Valentine" was played by Paul Gambaccini on BBC Radio 2, a popular radio station in the UK.
 The music video for "Valentine" directed by a young and talented viral video director Ross Ching has been viewed well over 21 million times on YouTube.

 Grannis' Stairwells Springtime Tour began in San Francisco on May 24, 2010, and concluded in late June after several stints on the East Coast and in Canada.
 Her Fall Tour began on September 17, 2010, and concluded on November 17, 2010.
 On July 10, 2010, she played at Lilith Fair in St. Louis, Missouri.
 In 2010, Grannis was featured as Judy in a miniseries by Wong Fu Productions entitled "Funemployed".
 In early 2011, Grannis was awarded the title of Sirius/XM CoffeeHouse's 2010 Singer-Songwriter Discovery of the Year after a months-long online voting period.
 Her song "Heart and Mind" was used for the German TV series Anna und die Liebe.
 On November 3, 2011, Grannis released a stop-motion music video for the single In Your Arms, using 288,000 Jelly Belly jelly beans.
 It took about 2 years to complete the project.
 The video accumulated over 1 million views within the first three days.
-It now has over 13 million views.
+As of 2024 it has over 14 million views.